 How to speed up HTTPS

 There are several common techniques for improving HTTPS performance under both HTTP 1.1 and HTTP/2.
 Most of them require direct access to your sever(s) and/or hosting environment, and specific knowledge of the tools or platforms in use.
-Optimizing nginx TLS time to first byte describes how to improve HTTPS performance with nginx, but the techniques are applicable in other environments.
+The Igvita article, Optimizing nginx TLS time to first byte, describes how to improve HTTPS performance with nginx, but the techniques are applicable in other environments.